Time to Talk Day - 4 February 2021

 Self Injury Awareness Day takes place every year on 1 March.
 It aims to raise awareness, understanding and empathy around self harm, and reduce the number of people struggling in silence.

-A day where Student Minds and UMHAN (University Mental Health Day is the national campaign to focus efforts on promoting the mental health of people who live, work and study in Higher Education settings.
-Since starting in 2012 it is now run jointly by Student Minds and UMHAN (University Mental Health Advisers Network).
+A day where Student Minds and UMHAN (University Mental Health Advisers Network) bring universities together to focus efforts on promoting the mental health of people who live, work and study in Higher Education settings.

 The purpose of the day is to raise awareness of bipolar disorders and to improve sensitivity towards the illness.
 It is promoted by the International Bipolar Foundation and partners.

 Stress Awareness Month has been held every April since 1992 to increase public awareness of the causes, signs and coping strategies for stress.

 An annual event run by the National Council of Voluntary Organisations to celebrate the contribution of over 20 million people who volunteer in the UK.

-The day following Father’s Day, this campaign looks to highlight key aspects of fathers’ mental health with particular attention paid to paternal postpartum depression.
+Held on the day following Father’s Day, this campaign looks to highlight key aspects of fathers’ mental health, with particular attention on paternal postpartum depression.

-Organised by the International Association for Suicide Prevention and the World Health Organisation, the purpose of the day is to promote worldwide commitment and action to prevent suicides.
+Hosted by International Association for Suicide Prevention and the World Health Organisation, the purpose of the day is to promote worldwide commitment and action to prevent suicides.

-Normally held on the first Wednesday of November each year, this day is promoted by the International Stress Management Association (ISMAUK).
-The purpose of the day is to raise awareness of the effects of psychological distress in the workplace and of the many coping strategies and sources of help available to address it.
+Promoted by the International Stress Management Association (ISMAUK), this day aims to raising awareness of the effects of psychological distress in the workplace and strategies to address it.

-It’s the one day a year when people affected by suicide loss to gather come together at events around the world at events in their local communities to find comfort and gain understanding as they share stories of healing and hope.
+A day for those of us affected by suicide loss to gather come together at events around the world - to find comfort, gain understanding and share stories of healing and hope.